NodusTechnologies/ePay-Advantage/Sections/API Guide/Sections/APIs/Settings.md

 Settings
 ============

-The Settings API is used for creating and updating settings on the EPay Advantage website.
+The Settings API is used for creating, and updating settings on the EPay Advantage website.
 Please note that all requests require API authentication, see our [guide](Token.md) on how to authenticate.

 Create or Update an Invoice
 --------------------

-* `POST /setting` will create or update a setting on the EPay Advantage website based on the request JSON payload.
+* `POST /setting` will create or update a setting on the EPay Advantage website based on the JSON request payload.
 If updating a setting, make sure to send all values again, otherwise, they will be overwritten.

 ###### Request
 <pre>